Toni Elías: Career

-On 24 July 2012, Pramac Ducati announced that Elias would replace the injured Hector Barbera until he was deemed fit to race.
+On 24 July 2012, Pramac Ducati announced that Elías would replace the injured Hector Barbera until he was deemed fit to race.
 He raced a Satellite version of the GP12.
 At Laguna Seca he qualified 17th and retired during the race.
 He was scheduled to ride at Indianapolis but Barbera decided he wanted to return early, however Barbera suffered a high-side in Practice and injured his leg once more.
 Elias substituted for him until San Marino.

 First MotoGP Victory

 Elías won his first premier class race on 15 October 2006 with a fantastic final lap of the Portuguese MotoGP at Estoril.
 Elías had started the lap in third place, but an aggressive braking move into Curva 1, moved him past Valentino Rossi and the then-leader Kenny Roberts, Jr. into the lead.
 He actually clipped Roberts while braking, and this loss of momentum meant that Rossi passed Roberts for second position.
 These positions held until the chicane (turns 9 and 10) near the end of the lap.
 It looked like Elías had left the door wide open for Rossi and the reigning world champion dived to the inside to pass the Spaniard.

 However, Elías would keep pressuring Rossi, trying to pass him on the run towards turns 11 and 12.
 Rossi had the line and kept the position, and it seemed as if Rossi would be 13 points clear of title rival Nicky Hayden going to the final round in Valencia.
 But Elías kept the speed up through the thirteenth and final turn, and tucked in behind Rossi, to draft him alongside the Italian.
 In a finish that needed a video replay, Elías was given the race by just 0.002 seconds.
 It was one of the closest finishes in the history of MotoGP, and a great way for Elías to secure his maiden premier class victory.
 This victory helped secure him a contract extension, which was doubtful prior to the win at Estoril, with Honda and Fausto Gresini for the 2007 Moto GP season.
 Elías was the last non-factory rider to win a race until Jack Miller won for the Marc VDS Racing Team at the 2016 Dutch TT.

 As it turned out, Elías' victory cost Rossi five points, which was the exact number of points that Rossi would finish behind Hayden in the Championship standings.